UmarAli6/KubernetesMicroservicePOC-Kotlin/README.md

 DB as the database.
 Weekly sprints using Scrum framework, JIRA for planning and tracking and Git for version control.

-Below is how G&D will use the POC.

 ## How shall G&D Reuse the outcome of KTH project
 G&D shall get the Docker image produced by KTH
 G&D shall receive the Kubernetes deployment and Service definition files